ElWanderer/kOS_scripts/documentation/lib_orbit_match_readme.md

 This function generates a manoeuvre node to match inclination with the orbit plane defined by the input `orbit_normal_vector`, at either the ascending node or descending node depending on the value of `at_ascending`.
 If burnt, the node will effect a 'simple plane change', that is the magnitude of the orbital velocity after the burn should be (roughly) the same as it was before the burn: the only difference is the direction of that velocity.

-There are a couple of tricks to this, one of which I will struggle to explain.
-This is a rare example of a piece of code doing a calculation that I have copied from elsewhere, without deriving the result myself first.
+There are a couple of tricks to this, one of which I have struggled to understand myself.

-Firstly, if you try to change inclination by burning in just the normal direction, you end up increasing the magnitude of your orbital velocity as well as changing the direction in which you are going.
-For very small angles, this is hard to notice, but it can become very important once the change is more than a few degrees.
-To effect a simple plane change, the final velocity must be the same velocity as the initial velocity.
-If we did this in two burns, the second burn would be entirely to retrograde, the slow the velocity back down to the original magnitude... but we can do this in a single, combined burn.
-So a typical plane change burn consists of a normal component and a retrograde component.
-They differ in magnitude depending on the angle of the plane change: at one extreme, a complete `180` degree change in velocity requires a wholly retrograde burn.

-Having established the delta-v required and the angle of the plane change, these are split into normal and retrograde components as follows (note that if we are at the ascending node, we have to burn anti-normal instead of normal):

-    LOCAL delta-v_prograde IS -1 * ABS(delta-v * SIN(angle / 2)).
-    LOCAL delta-v_normal   IS delta-v * COS(angle / 2).
-    IF at_ascending { SET delta-v_normal TO -1 * delta-v_normal. }

-Secondly (this is a funny order to treat these points, I admit), it is the calculation of the delta-v required to change inclination that I struggled with most of all.
-According to trigonometry, the delta-v *should* be given by applying the law of cosines:
+Firstly, it is the calculation of the delta-v required to change inclination that I struggled with most of all.
+According to trigonometry (picture a triangle where two of the sides are the initial velocity vector and the final velocity vector, with an angle between them that matches the inclination change, then the third side is the delta-v vector required to change from one to the other), the delta-v *should* be given by applying the law of cosines:

     delta-v^2 = initial_velocity^2 + final_velocity^2 - (2 x initial_velocity x final_velocity x COS(angle))
     initial_velocity = final_velocity